 Email marketing is dead right?

-Some people think GDPR put the final nail in the coffin when it came to benefits of email marketing for lead generation.
-We have seen our email inboxes become streamlined and filling up with things that are now relevant to what we want right?
+Some people think GDPR put the final nail in the coffin when it came to the benefits of email marketing for lead generation.
+We have seen our email inboxes become streamlined and fill up with things that are now relevant to what we want right?

-We are still being emailed offers, time sensitive discount codes, information on products we may have been interested in the past and seasonal emails which get lost in all the others.
+We are still being emailed offers, time-sensitive discount codes, information on products we may have been interested in in the past and seasonal emails which get lost in all the others.

 No amount of ‘clever’ subject lines or click-bait style subjects can compete with the amount of noise that is in your inbox.
 All of which ends in people deleting and unsubscribing resulting in companies seeing their open rate plummet.